Jiayulllll/food-app/README.md

-# still working on the backend
+# still working on the backend.
+Not deploy the backend, during the development the front website can not fetch data from server.

 ## finished connected to the MongDB and add, list, order function

 ## finished on the admin panel for the website backend

-## now working on the login & registration feature
+## finished on the login & registration feature

+## now working on cart feature

-# React + Vite
+# React + Nodejs + Vite

 create the app using `npm create vite@latest`
 framework: React